 - A. Quorum to conduct business: Fifty-one percent (51%) of the active member groups of the IEFASC and voting members must be present to conduct area business.
+Each voting member only has one vote, and for attendance purposes (quorum) can only represent or "check-in" for one meeting (member group).
 Once quorum is met, quorum will stand for the remainder of the session. - a.
 For the purpose of these guidelines, area business shall be described as any decisions or acts of the committee which affect the IEFA and require an area conscience.
 The IEFASC may, when quorum is not present, serve the area in matters not affecting the area as a whole, such as non-policy motions. - b.
 Unless a quorum is reached, no decisions can be made on finances or policy matters except for budget items such as rent, other fixed expenses, prudent reserves, etc. - c.
 It is the responsibility of the vice-chairperson of the committee to determine if quorum is present.